peppyheppy/janrain-rails/README.md

 # TODO:

+  * add support for dynamic redirect_url for different subdomains, etc
+  * create configuration for capture (split out resource/application configs from environment keys and secrets, etc) "resource_name"
   * save the janrain entity attributes in model as cache @user.some_field
-  * refresh login on model
+  * refresh login on model (add support for fancybox iframe stuff???)
   * capture status for model (contains time left, etc)
-  * make sure the authentication stuff finds its way into the views
-  * create configuration for capture (split out resource/application configs from environment keys and secrets, etc) "resource_name"
-  * add return to parameter to urls for the redirects after signin/signup/signout/etc
   * create the require_admin
     ** setup the authenticated case
     ** setup the not authenticated case